Maximum period of shipboard service for seafarers

-This marine notice advises vessel owners, operators and seafarers of AMSA’s approach to implementing the Maritime Labour Convention, 2006 (MLC, 2006) requirements for the maximum continuous period that a seafarer can serve on board a vessel without taking leave.
-It also outlines how these requirements will be enforced by AMSA during MLC, 2006 more detailed inspections.
+This page advises vessel shipowners, operators and seafarers of AMSA’s approach to implementing the Maritime Labour Convention, 2006 (MLC) requirements for the maximum continuous period that a seafarer can serve on board a vessel without taking leave.

-AMSA inspectors continue to identify occurrences of continuous seafarer service periods extending well beyond 11 months.
-While AMSA has received complaints in relation to these occurrences, in some cases the crew members have subsequently agreed to additional service extensions.
-However, the AMSA inspectors have not always been comfortable that such service extensions have met the “mutual agreement” requirements of MLC, 2006 Regulation 2.1 – Seafarers’ Employment Agreements.
+AMSA inspectors continue to identify occurrences of continuous seafarer service periods extending beyond 11 months.
+While AMSA has received complaints in relation to these occurrences, in some cases the seafarers have subsequently agreed to additional service extensions.
+AMSA inspectors have on occasion identified that these service extensions do not meet the “mutual agreement” requirements of MLC Regulation 2.1 – Seafarers Employment Agreements.

 Regulation 2.4 – Entitlement to leave